The following steps are used to configure your ServiceNow instance in order to connect to it from Quality Clouds.

 1. Grant IP address access

-For instances with IP restrictions, make sure you add an exception for the following IP address (in the IP Address Access Control in ServiceNow):
+For instances with IP restrictions, make sure you add exceptions for the following Quality Clouds IP addresses (in the IP Address Access Control in ServiceNow):

 On your network infrastructure level, make sure traffic is allowed from the IP.